How to send a WhatsApp Business broadcast message

 What is a WhatsApp broadcast message for business?

-A WhatsApp broadcast message is a message that is sent from a single WhatsApp account to multiple phone numbers at the same time.
+A WhatsApp broadcast message is a message that is sent from a single WhatsApp user to multiple phone numbers at the same time.
 Although it looks like you’re communicating in a group, the recipient can’t see that the message is broadcasted.
 They will receive the message as a private message.
 WhatsApp broadcast first was a consumer-only feature, but it’s now also available for businesses.

 This opens up a special opportunity for businesses that use the WhatsApp Business API.
 Earlier, those businesses could only respond to inbound messages.
 With broadcast messaging, they can now also send outbound messages.